 Since API calls override default settings in NetSuite, you can use an Item Search API request to combine multiple sort fields and display the search results.

-For example, suppose you add a custom field, Best Seller (
+For example, suppose you add a custom field, Rating (

-custitem_best_seller), to your item record to record the best selling item.
-Enter a value in the custom field on item records, assigning numbers 1 – 10, with 10 being the best selling item.
-Then, use an Item Search API request to sort by Relevance and Best Seller.
+custitem_rating), to your item record to record the item review rating.
+Enter a value in the custom field on item records, assigning numbers 1 – 5, with 5 being the best rated item.
+Then, use an Item Search API request to sort by price and rating.

 For information on Item Search API, see Item Search API.
 For the complete list of parameters supported by the Item Search API, see Item Search API Input Parameters.